 Heirloom (Hackberry Opal Necklace for Hope Jahren)

-Also of interest are the seeds' high calcium carbonate content: meaning they are rich in carbon-14, the compound used by archeologists and paleobotanists to radiocarbon date prehistoric sites.
-Hackberry seeds are a common marker used to identify the age of sites where they are often found.
-But as already degraded carbon enters the atmosphere from the burning of fossil fuels, it threatens to "break" this invaluable scientific tool.
+Interestingly, Hackberry seeds also contain high concentrations of carbon-14, making them useful for archeological radiocarbon dating—a valuable technology used by archeologists and paleobotanists to date prehistoric sites—which may be "endangered" due to the ancient carbon released into the atmosphere when we burn fossil fuels.
 There are fears within the scientific community that radiocarbon dating will no longer be viable as early as 2030—yet another infrequently mentioned threat posed by climate change.

 Might we reconsider shifting our systems of value, away from "precious" gems and metals—traditional markers of capital—to biodiversity itself?